 Here are the 23 best foods and beverages to help ease a hangover.

 Many fruits and vegetables are rich in nutrients and natural sugars.
 These healthful foods may help reduce hangover symptoms.

 Watermelon is rich in L-citrulline, a nutrient that may increase blood flow (

 What’s more, its high water content can help you rehydrate.

-Pickles are high in sodium, an electrolyte that is depleted during excessive drinking.
+Pickles are high in sodium, an electrolyte that excessive drinking depletes.

 Eating pickles or drinking their brine may help boost your sodium levels and overcome your hangover.

 Keep in mind that the sodium content of pickles may vary by brand.